igoutta/BBBlue-Ardupilot-Debian12/README.md

 Passphrase=<your password>
 ```

+You can verify you have internet by typing: `ping -c 3 google.com`.
+To speed up the connection, reload the iwd service by command: `sudo systemctl daemon-reload`.
-Check the IP when the Wifi LED is grenn with: `ip addr show wlan0`.
+When the Wifi LED is green, Check the IP by using: `ip addr show wlan0`.
 Then reboot the BBBlue with: `sudo reboot` and reconnect via SSH with the new IP.

-You can verify you have internet by typing: `ping -c 3 google.com`

 Install locales (a lot of programs complain otherwise) and set them: